Jump to recipe →

 How to Make Mexican Cauliflower Rice

 2. Cook the veggies: Add the onion, bell pepper, and taco seasoning to the same skillet with the ground beef.
 Sauté the veggies until they are nice and tender.
-Stir in the cauliflower rice.
+Then, stir in the cauliflower rice.

-3. Add the broth: Stir the chicken broth into the skillet and let the mixture simmer for about 6 minutes.
-Almost all the liquid will evaporate and help the rice not be too mushy.
+3. Add the broth: Stir the chicken broth into the skillet, and let the mixture simmer for about 6 minutes.
+Almost all the liquid will evaporate, preventing the rice from becoming mushy.

-4. Add the cheese: Take the skillet off of the burner and sprinkle the whole dish with shredded cheddar cheese.
-Place the pan under a broiler to melt and brown the cheese.
+4. Add the cheese: Remove the skillet from the heat, and sprinkle shredded cheddar cheese over the entire dish.
+Place the skillet under a broiler to melt and brown the cheese.

-5. Eat: Once the cheese is bubbling and browned, sprinkle the cauliflower rice with some chopped cilantro and enjoy while it is nice and hot.
+5. Serve: Once the cheese is bubbling and browned, sprinkle the cauliflower rice with some chopped cilantro, and enjoy while it is nice and hot!

 Quick Tip